-This rocky swath of land is home to an abundance of archaeological ruins.
+This rocky swath of land in New Mexico is home to an abundance of archaeological ruins.
 The Crow Canyon Petroglyphs in particular are said to be the American Southwest’s most extensive collection of Navajo rock art from the 16th through 18th centuries.

-The Crow Canyon Archaeological District is a remote and relatively obscure area in the heart of Dinétah, which is the traditional and ancestral homeland of the Navajo People.
-The Navajo lived within Dinétah from the early 1500s until about the late 1700s, when they were forced to abandon it and move elsewhere because of pressure from the encroaching Spanish and Utes.
+The Crow Canyon Archaeological District is a remote and relatively obscure area in the heart of Dinétah, which is the traditional and ancestral homeland of the Navajo people.
+The foundations for the Navajo culture were well established in the area, dating back as far as the year 1100.
+The Navajo lived within Dinétah until about the late 1700s, when they were forced to abandon it and move elsewhere because of pressure from the Ute people and encroaching Spanish settlers.